JStarL/Skydive-Booking-System/notes.md

 - Parachutes require *10 minutes* to repack
 - Overall sequence:
     - (Briefing) Jump (Debriefing) (Repacking)
+- System needs some way of recording that...
+    - Skydiver X is booked for ... intervals

 Qs:
 - Under what *circumstances* is a skydiver a student?
 - Under what *conditions* does a skydiver **not** have to repack?
 - What are the *properties* of a student?
 - For student, superclass or interface?
+- How does the booking system allocate: skydiver -> flight?
+    - Via "time"
+    - Extras like, max. capacity...